Endarren/Unity_Resources/README.md

 # Unity_Resources
 This repository holds links to articles, tutorials, and code that I have found helpful while working on the Unity engine or that I have found while doing research.
 I will try to keep this repository updated as often as I can.
 I hope you find something here helpful for whatever you are working on.
 If you have any suggestions, please post them as an Issue and I will look into them.
 You can also submit suggestions as Pull Requests.
 Because of the amount of items, I am breaking the lists into multiple pages.

+Thank you for all the stars!
+I am happy that people were able to find this repository helpful.

 # Table of Contents
 - [Tutorial Sites](https://github.com/Endarren/Unity_Resources/tree/master/Tutorials) - Various tutorial sites.
 Including Video, Text, and Project formats.
 - [Scripts](https://github.com/Endarren/Unity_Resources/tree/master/Scripts) - Scripts from various sources that have been useful.